 Private delivery services cannot deliver items to P.O. boxes.
 You must use the U.S. Postal Service to mail any item to an IRS P.O. box address.

-Where To File

-File Form 1120-IC-DISC at the following address: Internal Revenue Service, 201 W. Rivercenter Blvd., Covington, KY 41019.

-Who Must Sign

-The return must be signed and dated by: The president, vice president, treasurer, assistant treasurer, chief accounting officer or

-Any other corporate officer (such as tax officer) authorized to sign.
+Where To File File Form 1120-IC-DISC at the following address: Internal Revenue Service, 201 W. Rivercenter Blvd., Covington, KY 41019.
+Who Must Sign The return must be signed and dated by: The president, vice president, treasurer, assistant treasurer, chief accounting officer or Any other corporate officer (such as tax officer) authorized to sign.
 If a return is filed on behalf of a corporation by a receiver, trustee, or assignee, the fiduciary must sign the return, instead of the corporate officer.
 Returns and forms signed by a receiver or trustee in bankruptcy on behalf of a corporation must be accompanied by a copy of the order or instructions of the court authorizing signing of the return or form.
 If an employee of the corporation completes Form 1120-IC-DISC, the paid preparer's space should remain blank.
 Anyone who prepares Form 1120-IC-DISC but does not charge the corporation should not complete that section.
-Generally, anyone who is paid to prepare Form 1120-IC-DISC must sign it and fill in the "Paid Preparer's Use Only" area.

-The paid preparer must complete the required preparer information and Sign the return in the space provided for the preparer's signature, and Give a copy of the return to the taxpayer.
+Generally, anyone who is paid to prepare Form 1120-IC-DISC must sign it and fill in the "Paid Preparer Use Only" area.
+The paid preparer must complete the required preparer information and: Sign the return in the space provided for the preparer's signature.
+Give a copy of the return to the taxpayer.
 Note.
 A paid preparer may sign original or amended returns by rubber stamp, mechanical device, or computer software program.

-Other Forms and Statements That May Be Required

-Shareholders who are foreign persons.

-The corporation should inform shareholders who are nonresident alien individuals or foreign corporations, trusts, or estates that if they have gains from disposal of stock in the IC-DISC, former DISC, or former IC-DISC, or distributions from accumulated IC-DISC income, including deemed distributions, they must treat these amounts as effectively connected with the conduct of a trade or business conducted through a permanent establishment in the United States and derived from sources within the United States.
+Other Forms and Statements That May Be Required Shareholders who are foreign persons.
+The corporation should inform shareholders who are nonresident alien individuals or foreign corporations, trusts, or estates that if they have gains from disposal of stock in the IC-DISC, former DISC, or former IC-DISC, or distributions from accumulated IC-DISC income, including deemed distributions, they must treat these amounts as effectively connected with the conduct of a trade or business conducted through a permanent establishment in the United States and derived from sources within the United States Election to reduce basis under section 362(e)(2)(C).
+The transferor may make a joint election under section 362(e)(2)(C) to limit the transferor's basis in the stock received instead of the transferee's basis in the transferred property.
+The transferor can make the election by including the certification as provided in Notice 2005-70, 2005-41 I.R.B.
+694 on or with its tax return filed by the due date (including extensions) for the tax year in which the transaction occurred.
+If the transferor is a controlled foreign corporation, its controlling U.S. shareholder(s) can make the election.
+The common parent of a consolidated group can make the election for the group.
+If the election is made as described above, no election need be made by the transferee (or any controlling U.S. shareholder thereof).

-Reportable transaction disclosure

-statement.
-Disclose information for each reportable transaction in which the corporation participated.
-Form 8886, Reportable Transaction Disclosure Statement, must be filed for each tax year that the federal income tax liability of the corporation is affected by its participation in the transaction.
-The corporation may have to pay a penalty if it is required to file Form 8886 and does not do so.
-The following are reportable transactions.

-1. Any listed transaction, which is a transaction that is the same as or substantially similar to tax avoidance transactions identified by the IRS.

-2. Any transaction offered under conditions of confidentiality for which the corporation, or a related party, paid an advisor a fee of at least \$250,000.

-3. Certain transactions for which the corporation, or a related party, has contractual protection against disallowance of the tax benefits.

-4. Certain transactions resulting in a loss of at least \$10 million in any single year or \$20 million in any combination of years.

-5. Certain transactions resulting a tax credit of more than \$250,000, if the corporation held an asset generating the credit for 45 days or less.

-6. Any transaction identified by the IRS in published guidance as a "transaction of interest" (a transaction that the IRS believes has a potential for tax avoidance or evasion, but has not yet been identified as a listed transaction).

-Penalties.
-The corporation may have to pay a penalty if it is required to disclose a reportable transaction under section 6011 and fails to properly complete and file Form 8886.
-Penalties also apply under section 6707A if the corporation fails to file Form 8886 with its corporate return or for failure to provide a copy of Form 8886 to the Office of Tax Shelter Analysis (OTSA) or files a form that fails to include all information required (or includes incorrect information).
-Other penalties, such as an accuracy-related penalty under section 6662A, may also apply.
-See the instructions for Form 8886 for details on these and other penalties.

-Reportable transactions by material advisors.
-Material advisors to any reportable transaction must disclose certain information about the reportable transaction by filing Form 8918, Material Advisor Disclosure Statement, with the IRS.
-Form 8918 replaces Form 8264, which was previously used by material advisors for disclosure.

-Transfers to a corporation controlled by the transferor.
-If a person receives stock of a corporation in exchange for property and no gain or loss is recognized under section 351, the person (transferor) and the corporation (transferee) must each attach to their tax returns the statements required by Regulations section 1.351-3.

-Election to reduce basis under section 362(e)(2)(C).
-The transferor and transferee in certain section 351 transactions may make a joint election under section 362(e)(2)(C) to limit the transferor's basis in the stock received instead of the transferee's basis in the transferred property.
-The transferor and transferee may make the election by attaching the statement as provided in Notice 2005-70, 2005-41 I.R.B.
-694, to their tax returns filed by the due date (including extensions) for the tax year in which the transaction occurred.
 Once made, the election is irrevocable.
 See section 362(e)(2)(C) and Notice 2005-70.
 Other forms and statements.
-See Pub.
+See the Instructions for Form 1120 and Pub.
 542 for a list of other forms and statements a corporation may need to file in addition to the forms and statements discussed throughout these instructions.

-Assembling the Return

-To ensure that the corporation's tax return is correctly processed, attach all schedules and other forms after page 6, Form 1120-IC-DISC, and in the following order.

-- 1. Schedule N (Form 1120). - 2.
+Assembling the Return To ensure that the corporation's tax return is correctly processed, attach all schedules and other forms after page 6, Form 1120-IC-DISC, and in the following order. - 1.
+Schedule N (Form 1120). - 2.
 Form 4136.

 3. Additional schedules in alphabetical order.
 4. Additional forms in numerical order.